The Iwokrama Rainforest Canopy Walkway

 Too soon it was back to the car and back to Rock View Lodge.
 One regret from this trip is I did not make arrangements to stay at Atta Lodge.
 If I stayed here I could have awoken at first light and hit the canopy when it would certainly be alive with birds and monkeys.
 I could have then relaxed away the day at Atta in a hammock hanging out with Ted the sloth and waited till evening and hit the jungle again.

 There are three ways to get to the Atta Rainforest Lodge.
 You can either fly into Annai and arrange transportation with Rock View Lodge.
 This will be expensive if you travel solo.
-You could also fly into Annai and take a maxi-taxi back to Atta.
-You could also hitch-hike as in the Amerindian villages in this part of the world you are completely safe.
+Another option is to fly into Annai and take a maxi-taxi back to Atta.
+More adventurous and brave travelers might consider hitchhiking.
+The Amerindian villages in the interior of Guyana are completely safe.
 You can also take a maxi-taxi from Georgetown.
 In the future, there may be air-conditioned buses driving visitors on the Georgetown-Lethem Road, so this could be a potential fourth way to get there.

 Just let Atta know you are coming and they will pick you up at the road.
 Best to book in advance as I was there during a slow time for travel in Guyana and Atta was booked.